canonical/charmed-5g/docs/tutorial/05_run_simulation.md

 ## Deploy the simulator

-Create a new juju model named `sim`:
+Create a new Juju model named `sim`:

 ```console
 juju add-model sim